Costa Rica Coffee

 The Quality of Costa Rican Coffee

-Planting and selling low-quality coffee is illegal and punishable in Costa Rica.
-This is why coffee exported from here is of very high quality.
+Planting and selling low-quality coffee is illegal and punishable in Costa Rica, so the coffee exported from here is of very high quality.

 Coffee Processing Methods in Costa Rica